The 2024/25 UEFA Nations League will get underway towards the end of the calendar year in what will be the fourth iteration of the competition.

 When will the next UEFA Nations League be played?

-It is expected that the next instalment of the Nations League will be played from September to November 2024 with the finals once again in June 2025 - although FIFA are yet to confirm the international calendar for 2024.
+The fourth instalment of the Nations League will be played from September to November 2024 with the finals scheduled for June 2025.

 How will 2024/25 UEFA Nations League impact 2026 World Cup qualifying

 UEFA's 2026 World Cup qualifying will begin after the League phase of the Nations League concludes in November.